WKBE: History

 The new format of the 107.1 frequency was a success of sorts from the outset.
 Ratings in both the Glens Falls area and in the Albany-Schenectady-Troy market where it resides increased with WFFG beating some in-market FM's in the latter and proving to be a threat to that market's powerhouse, WGNA-FM, outrating it in some key suburban towns in Saratoga County.
 This trend has held up through the several years the station has had a country format.

 In 2004, Vox Media sold its Glens Falls cluster minus WNYQ (which itself would move into the Albany market in 2006) to Pamal Broadcasting.
 Pamal decided to celebrate the purchase, in some way, by giving WFFG an Albany market simulcast when that market's 104.9 WZMR began to simulcast WFFG in February 2005.
 Though Pamal had hoped that the simulcast would push WGNA down enough to make their WYJB #1 in the market, instead WFFG's Albany market numbers declined and in January 2006 WZMR flipped to active rock.
 WZMR would later revisit a country music format four years later, dumping its Edge format as 104.9 The Cat.
 In October 2013, the country format on WZMR moved to WKLI which was on both stations until December when WZMR began playing adult album alternative music as 104.9 The Peak.

-On December 27, 2013, WFFG's sister station WKBE and its Modern AC/AAA format moved to the WFFG frequency becoming "107.1 The Point, Today's Modern Mix" with a similar sound to WZMR, and WKBE switched to a country music format as Froggy 100.3, swapping call letters in the process.
+On December 27, 2013, WFFG's sister station WKBE and its Modern AC/AAA format moved to the WFFG frequency becoming "107.1 The Point, Today's Modern Mix" with a similar sound to WZMR, and WKBE switched to a country music format as Froggy 100.3, swapping call signs in the process.

-On January 6, 2016, WKBE changed their format to top 40/CHR, still branded as "107.1 The Point", but under the slogan "Hit Music Now".
+On January 6, 2016, WKBE changed its format back to top 40/CHR, still branded as "107.1 The Point", but under the slogan "Hit Music Now".

-On August 10, 2020, WKBE changed their format from top 40/CHR to classic country, branded as "Big Country 107.1".
+On August 10, 2020, WKBE changed its format from top 40/CHR to classic country, branded as "Big Country 107.1".

 On March 9, 2023, the station began simulcasting the "Big" format on WMML, and announced the format would move full-time to said station (which utilizes an FM simulcast on translator 97.9 W250CC).
-This will lead into the debut of a new format on WKBE; at this time, however, it is currently unrevealed just what said new format will be.
+This led into a format change to a simulcast of WKBE's Albany sister station WKLI-FM as "100.9/107.1 The Cat" on March 21, 2023.